Tigers vs. White Sox Player Props Betting Odds

-Player prop betting options for Riley Greene, Luis Robert and others are available in the Detroit Tigers-Chicago White Sox matchup at Comerica Park on Saturday, starting at 1:10 PM ET.
+Luis Robert and Riley Greene are among the players with prop bets available when the Chicago White Sox and the Detroit Tigers square off at Comerica Park on Sunday (first pitch at 1:40 PM ET).

 Bet on this matchup or its props with DraftKings!